1. Introduction

 1. Choose File: Access the directories of the computer to point to a file.

-2. Asset password: When exporting the selected file, a password has been used to encrypt the file, it must be entered here.
+2. Asset password: When exporting the selected file, a password is used to encrypt the file.
+Please enter the password to be used here.

 2. Action: Initiate the import procedure for the corresponding asset.